 The best providers understand that hospitality staff work irregular hours.
 A learning management system like the Alkimii Academy means your night shift supervisor can review a training course whenever they have questions allowing for more self-directed problem resolution and individual autonomy.

-Your HR system doesn't exist in isolation.
-It needs to work seamlessly with your payroll provider, property management system, and other business-critical tools you already use.
+An HR system must work with your payroll provider, property management system, and other business-critical tools, not exist in isolation.

 Before committing to a new system, verify: